-The Dutch composer Anne Parlevliet (1978) studied Music & Technology at the Utrecht School of the Arts.
-She received a Master of Arts degree and the "2nd phase music", in the direction "Composition in Context" (2005).
+Anne Parlevliet (1978) studied music & technology at the Utrecht school of the arts (HKU).
+She received a master of arts degree and the "2nd phase music", in the direction 'composition in context' in (2005).